morrownr/88x2bu-20210702/README.md

     sudo dnf -y install git dkms kernel-devel kernel-debug-devel
 ```

-    Options for Arch or Manjaro
+    Options for Arch and Manjaro

     if using pacman